 It’s not a fair world.
-You’d think that after spending more than a quarter of a Billion [uh-huh, billion] Dollars of investors’ money without making a dime in profits and getting some careless Lyon County officials in legal trouble (cost to Lyon County so far: $125,000), that CMI could at least afford to mine something.
+You’d think that after spending nearly a quarter of a Billion [uh-huh, billion] Dollars of investors’ money without making a dime in profits and getting some careless Lyon County officials in legal trouble (cost to Lyon County so far: $125,000), that CMI could at least afford to mine something.

 CMI survives despite being the biggest loser in the history of the Comstock Lode (formerly The Richest Place on Earth).
 The chart shows the performance of CMI stock and reflects the company’s lack of success.

 Today’s chart is here.
 And, while dust gathers on the CMI empire, history marches on.

 Lawsuit filed vs. CMI on July 12 2018 by Precious Royalties LLC (“Precious”); CMI stock at 26¢

 Precious filed a complaint against CMI for failing “to properly pay” a royalty and seeking $510,000 in damages.
 Perhaps seeking to postpone judgment until there is some money in the till, CMI waited until November to file a Motion for a “More Definite Statement”.
 On May 16 the Court granted the Motion, requiring Precious to revise and re-file its complaint.

 CMI 3rd Quarter 2018 Losses Reported; at 10/1 CMI stock at 13¢

 CMI’s 3rd Quarter 2018 10-Q report to the SEC disclosed income of $32,281 for the quarter, and $83,946 for the year to date, none from mining, all from real estate.
 Not typos, the absence of zeros is deliberate.
 The 3-month loss was $2,045,110 and the loss for the year, $6,945,346.
 Both numbers were modest improvements over the year previous ($2,497,011 and $8,203,913).